Skip to content

 PORTABLE

-The same disclosure structure is designed to be legible to buyers, researchers, institutions, and procurement bodies without requiring the producer to rebuild the explanation for each context.
+One structure, legible to buyers, researchers, institutions, and procurement, without the producer rebuilding the explanation for each.

 iii